OwXiaoM/PCS/README.md

     Pre-trained models can be downloaded from [Google Drive](https://drive.google.com/file/d/1-gUHqcmPaW_l3JKeNfRbCCeNFTuZxq58/view?usp=share_link)

-2. Cd to 'src', run the following script to train models.
+2. Cd to './src', run the following script to train models.

     **For Training**